public List findWithName(String name) {

 javax.persistence.Query.setParameter(String name, Object value)

-In the following example, the name
+In the following example, the name argument to the findWithName

-business method is bound to the :custName
+business method is bound to the :custName named parameter in the query

-by calling Query.setParameter
+by calling Query.setParameter:

 public List findWithName(String name) {